basham/swit-workshop-a11y/slides.md

 - Start where you're at.
 Gradually build up.
 - Start with a single problem.
 Reference ARIA and other resources for that problem.
 Don't rathole and read the entire document.

-# Question to devs:

-What would you like a designer to provide you?